morinlab/lymphopedia/NR2F2.md

 # NR2F2

+## Overview

-Mutations in this gene were first described in DLBCL in 2021 by Hübschmann et al.<sup>1</sup>
+Mutations in this gene were first described in DLBCL in 2021 by Hübschmann et al.[@hubschmannMutationalMechanismsShaping2021]

 ## Relevance tier by entity